Sometimes that feels like an oxymoron to me.

 “Is it a time for you yourselves to be living in your paneled houses, while this house remains a ruin?”
 (Haggai 1:4)

 If the Israelites were commanded to rebuild the temple, I believe we have that same mandate.

 If you’re falling apart because of symptoms, a dysfunctional gut, an autoimmune disease, or a chronic illness, you don’t just have to sit there while your body, your temple, falls apart around you.

 You need to actually treat your body like the temple it is!

 If you’re a believer, you’re a home to the Holy Spirit, and that incredible fact demands a response- beyond that, Christian health also comes with a blessing.

 What are we doing to our temples?
-And why?

 By pursuing health -a strong, functional temple for the Spirit inside us- we can better serve God and honor his holy dwelling place.